-St Joseph's Primary School will apply thorough and rigorous screening processes in the recruitment of employees and volunteers involved in child-connected work.
-Our commitment to child safety and our screening requirements are included in all advertisements for such employee, contractor and volunteer positions, and all applicants are provided with copies of the school's Child Safety Code of Conduct and the Child Safety Policy.
+St Joseph's Catholic Primary School will apply thorough and rigorous screening processes in the recruitment of employees and volunteers involved in child-connected work.
+Our commitment to child safety and wellbeing and our screening requirements are included in all advertisements for such employee, contractor and volunteer positions, and all applicants are provided with copies of the school's Child Safety Code of Conduct and the Child Safety and Wellbeing Policy.

-Each job description for staff involved in child-connected work has a clear statement that sets out the requirements, duties and responsibilities regarding child safety for those in that role and the occupant's essential qualifications, experience and attributes in relation to child safety and wellbeing.
+Each job description for staff involved in child-connected work has a clear statement that sets out the requirements, duties and responsibilities regarding child safety and wellbeing for those in that role and the occupant's essential qualifications, experience and attributes in relation to child safety and wellbeing.

-When recruiting and selecting employees, contractors and volunteers involved in child-connected work, we make all reasonable efforts to gather, verify and record the following information about any person we propose to engage:
+When recruiting and selecting employees, contractors and volunteers involved in child-connected work, we ensure that we gather, verify and record the following information about any person we propose to engage:

-- confirm the applicant's Working with Children Check and National Police Check status and/or professional registration (as relevant) - obtain proof of personal identity and any professional or other qualifications - verify the applicant's history of work involving children - obtain references that address the applicant's suitability for the job and working with children.
+- confirm the applicant's Working with Children Check and National Police Check status and/or professional registration (as relevant) - obtain proof of personal identity and any essential or relevant professional or other qualifications - verify the applicant's history of work involving children - obtain references that address the applicant's suitability for the job and working with children.

-We will also ensure that appropriate supervision or support arrangements are in place in relation to the induction of new school staff into the school's policies, codes, practices and procedures governing child safety and child-connected work.
+We will also ensure that appropriate supervision or support arrangements are in place in relation to the induction of new school staff into the school's policies, codes, practices and procedures governing child safety and wellbeing and child-connected work.

-We have procedures and processes for monitoring and assessing the continuing suitability of school staff to work with children, including regular reviews of the status of Working with Children Checks and staff professional registration requirements such as Victorian Institute of Teaching (VIT) registration.
+We have procedures and processes for monitoring and assessing the continuing suitability of school staff and volunteers to work with children, including regular reviews of the status of Working with Children Checks and staff professional registration requirements such as Victorian Institute of Teaching (VIT) registration.

-St Joseph's Primary School implements the following CECV guidelines:
+St Joseph's Catholic Primary School implements the following CECV guidelines:

-- Guidelines on the Employment of Staff in Catholic Schools - Guidelines on the Engagement of Volunteers in Catholic Schools - Guidelines on the Engagement of Contractors in Catholic Schools - NDIS/External Providers: Guidelines for Schools.
+- Guidelines on the Employment of Staff in Catholic Schools - Guidelines on the Engagement of Volunteers in Catholic Schools

+- Guidelines on the Engagement of Contractors in Catholic Schools - NDIS/External Providers: Guidelines for Schools.

-Child safety - education and training for school staff
+Child safety and wellbeing - education and training for school staff

-St Joseph's Primary School provides employees, volunteers and clergy with regular and appropriate opportunities to develop their knowledge of, openness to and ability to address child safety matters.
+St Joseph's Catholic Primary School provides employees, volunteers and clergy with regular and appropriate opportunities to develop their knowledge of, openness to and ability to address child safety and wellbeing matters.
 This includes induction, ongoing training and professional learning to ensure that everyone understands their professional and legal obligations and responsibilities, and the procedures for reporting suspicion of child abuse and neglect.